Organ Donation in North Carolina

-According to the U.S. government's Organ Donor website, there are more than 90,000 people waiting for organ transplants.
-Each day 74 people receive an organ, but 18 people also die each day waiting for transplants that won't happen because there is a shortage of organs.
+According to the U.S. government's Organ Donor website, there are 120,894 people waiting for organ transplants.
+Each day an average of 79 people receive an organ, but 18 people also die each day waiting for transplants that won't happen because there is a shortage of organs.

 There are many myths surrounding organ donation.
 You can get the facts by visiting North Carolina's organ procurement organization, Carolina Donor Services.